 Final design approved by the NCC Board of Directors.

-Implementation of the site soil removal.
-Preparations to support construction, including removal of contaminated soils and rock breaking.
+Implementation: soil removal at the site; preparations to support construction, including removal of contaminated soils and rock breaking.

 - ZCB–Design Certification Review Report (235.368 KB)